Exploring the evolution of red and blue galaxies in different cosmic web environments using IllustrisTNG simulation: Results

 \subsection{Evolution of red and blue fractions in different cosmic web environments}

 In this subsection, we examine the evolution of the fraction of red and blue galaxies in various environments within the cosmic web.
-The red fraction (RF) and blue fraction (BF) in any cosmic web environment are respectively defined as $RF=\frac{n_R}{n_R+n_B}$ and $BF=\frac{n_B}{n_R+n_B}$.
-Here, $n_R$ and $n_B$ are the number of red and blue galaxies in the same environment.
-The top left and bottom left panels of \autoref{fig:rbfrac} illustrate these fractions across different cosmic web environments.
+The top left and bottom left panels of \autoref{fig:rbfrac} illustrate the red and blue fractions (RF and BF) across different cosmic web environments.
 Although the blue fraction can be obtained by simply subtracting the red fraction from one, they are separately shown here for the sake of completeness.

-At redshift $z=3$, the blue fraction is highest in clusters, followed by filaments, sheets, and voids.
-Specifically, the blue fraction is $\sim 48\%$ in clusters and around $40\%$ in voids.
+From the bottom left panel of \autoref{fig:rbfrac}, we observe that at redshift $z=3$, the blue fraction is highest in clusters, followed by filaments, sheets, and voids.
+Specifically, the blue fraction is $\sim 48\%$ in clusters and around $35\%$ in voids.
 Although the differences in blue fraction across environments at $z=3$ are not substantial, the trend suggests that overdense regions were more conducive to star formation in earlier times.
 This may arise due to the presence of larger gas reservoirs in these regions.

-As redshift decreases, the blue fraction increases in all cosmic web environments.
+The first column of \autoref{fig:rbfrac} shows that as redshift decreases, the blue fraction increases in all cosmic web environments.
 However, this trend reverses at lower redshifts, with the blue fraction declining and the red fraction rising.
 The blue fraction decreases and the red fraction increases at specific redshifts, with inflection points occurring at $z=1.5$ for clusters, $z=0.7$ for filaments and sheets, and $z=0.5$ for voids.
 At $z\leq1.5$, red fractions dominate in clusters, followed by filaments, sheets, and voids.
 By $z=0$, the red fraction becomes $75\%$ in clusters, $45\%$ in filaments, $34\%$ in sheets, and $30\%$ in voids.

-These results indicate an environment-dependent trend in galaxy colour transformation.
-Physical mechanisms that suppress star formation are more dominant in clusters and become effective earlier.
-This may be due to gradual gas depletion from ongoing star formation and faster gas exhaustion from interaction-induced starbursts in high-density regions.
-Suppression of star formation is less effective in filaments and least effective in sheets and voids, as evidenced by a high blue fraction ($\sim 68\%$) in these environments.
-This is also supported by a relatively smaller reduction in the blue fraction in sheets and voids from their respective peak values ($\sim 78\%$ at $z=0.5$).